jbroeksteeg0/AppLauncher/README.md

 # App Launcher
 Basically just DMenu but written in Qt.

-Doesn't do much at this point, but will probably have more use in the future.
+## Requirements
+- Linux only

-Needs libqalculate to run (i think)
+- Needs libqalculate
+- Only tested on KDE

+## Features
+- Launch Applications
+- Evaluate math with prefix "c "
+- Run shell commands with prefix "x "
+- Get date
+- Shutdown, reboot or lock screen